antfu/reactivue/README.md

 #### Lifecycles

-`reactivue` implemented the basic lifecycles to bound with React's lifecycles.
-Some lifecycle doesn't have the React equivalent, they will be called somewhere near when it should be called.
+This library implemented the basic lifecycles to bound with React's lifecycles.
+For some lifecycles that don't have the React equivalent, they will be called somewhere near when it should be called (for example `onCreated` are almost the same as `onMounted`).

 For most of the time, you can use them like you would in Vue.

 ````ts
 import { onMounted, onUnmounted, defineComponent } from 'reactivue'